 The people of the Bolivian capital of La Paz were treated to an unusual spectacle on Saturday, (October 7).

-The people of the Bolivian capital of La Paz were treated to an unusual spectacle on Saturday, (October 7).
+Background: The people of the Bolivian capital of La Paz were treated to an unusual spectacle on Saturday, (October 7).
 A bonfire was lighted in the square in front of St. Francis' Cathedral to destroy over 300 kilograms (650 pounds) of cocaine.
 The confiscated drugs had accumulated over a period of more than 30 years of government campaigns against illegal drug trafficking.

 The cocaine was stored in the vaults of the Central Bolivian Bank until Senor Mario Adett Zamora, the interior minister, decided to destroy it in a spectacular symbolic act to demonstrate the Government's determination to defeat drug smuggling.
 It was thought that an international syndicate--the Mafia has been named--had organised a network to smuggle cocaine, either treated or untreated, out of Boliva to New York where it could be sold to addicts at highly-profitable rates.
 The Bolivian government was concerned to stop this trade and rid its own youth of the dangers of cocaine addiction.